Skip to content

 drop float

-Fractional reduction (0..1) in harvest power during the sag.
+Fractional reduction in [0, 1] of harvest power during the sag.

 0.3